 Emma is a Principal Lecturer within the School of Nursing, Year 2 (BN) Programme Leader, as well as a Learning and Teaching Specialist (ePortfolios) with the Learning and Teaching Development team.

 She began working for OP in 2011 and holds a Master of Nursing, specialising in Child Health.
 Her background is in paediatric nursing and community child and family health, in particular, school nursing and public health.
 Emma currently remains working clinically in a paediatric inpatient setting.

 Her teaching commitments include professional nursing – theory and research, as well as coordination of clinical experiences.

 Her research interests include Nursing Informatics – from developing and publishing guidelines for emerging practitioners with national colleagues, implementation and support of ePortfolios, to introducing augmented reality into nursing education using the Microsoft HoloLens.

 Senior Lecturer Jo.Speirs@op.ac.nz

 Josie has worked at Otago Polytechnic since 2000.
-She is a Senior Lecturer and her key foci are community nursing and nursing theory.
+She is a Principal Lecturer and her key foci are community nursing and nursing theory.
 Her qualifications include an RN from Christchurch Polytechnic, a BA and MEd (Counselling) from the University of Otago, and a GCTLT and certificate Mata a Ao Maori from Otago Polytechnic.
 Her research interests include communication, learning through narratives, storytelling, health promotion and flexible learning.